IsmoilSaidov/my_new_project/README.md

 ## Summary

 Predicts the outcome of football matches.
-Even a game as unpredictable as football can be described by a mathematical model and an outcome of the game can be calculated using AI methods!
+Even a game as unpredictable as football can be described by a mathematical model and the outcome of the game can be calculated using AI methods!

 ## Background